-The hand sanitizers you use everyday is that even safe for you?
-Bacteria’s are everywhere.
+The hand sanitizers you use every day is that even safe for you?
+Bacteria are everywhere.

-It is a time for creating your own anti-germ spray and take it around town or avoid this six most popular places where your hands pick up germs and bacteria.
+It is a time for creating your own anti-germ spray and take it around town or avoid these six most popular places where your hands pick up germs and bacteria.
 Here they are:

 1.Handrails in bathrooms and at hospitals

 2. Handles on grocery carts and carry baskets at stores